secureCodeBox/secureCodeBox/demo-targets/swagger-petstore/docs/README.ArtifactHub.md

 * <https://github.com/swagger-api/swagger-petstore>

 ## Deployment
-The swagger-petstore `scanType` can be deployed via helm:
+The swagger-petstore chart can be deployed via helm:

 ```bash
 # Install HelmChart (use -n to configure another namespace)